azizsaya/confluent_developerday/README.md

 - An EKS Kubernetes cluster hosts an app that can be accessed via the web
 - An Oracle DB

-Real-Time fraud detection is achieved by adding a few more components:
+Real-Time fraud detection is achieved by adding below mentioned components:
 - A Kafka Cluster to store, stream & manage transaction & fraud events
 - An Oracle XStream Connector to stream database entries as Kafka events.
 - A Flink Compute Pool to enrich transaction events from Oracle and morph them into data products for real-time fraud analysis
-- A Redshift Instance and Redshift Fully Managed Sink Connector to stream authentication and user transaction events for storage
+- A Redshift Instance and Redshift fully managed sink Connector to stream authentication and user transaction events for storage
-- An OpenSearch Instance and OpenSearch Fully Managed Sink Connector to stream fraud events into dashboards for analysis and decision-making
+- An OpenSearch Instance and OpenSearch fully managed sink Connector to stream fraud events into dashboards for analysis and decision-making
+- A Snowflake database and Snowflake fully managed sink Connector to stream fraud events for complex analytics
 ---

 ## Flow